-Unrestricted general fund revenue available to fund basic state programs and other purposes determined by the Legislature.
+Unrestricted general fund revenue available to fund basic state programs and other purposes determined by the Legislature; unused GF/GP revenue lapses to the General Fund at the end of a fiscal year.

 MAJOR STATE FUNDS

 General Fund

 The state's primary operating fund; receives state revenue not dedicated to another state fund.